Differentially private federated learning for localized control of infectious disease dynamics: Introduction

 Initial works on calibrating noise to sensitivity~\cite{dwork2006calibrating} led to an extensive work of algorithmic foundations of \textit{Differential Privacy}~\cite{dwork2014algorithmic}.
 DP has emerged as a preeminent framework for enhancing data privacy, countering various privacy attacks associated with FL.
 DP provides strong privacy assurances by ensuring that the behavior of the aggregated model does not depend significantly on any single client's data.
 Instead, it captures commonalities across all contributions.
-Implementing DP involves adding Gaussian noise to the aggregated update, thereby masking participant data specifics while preserving the overall learning utility.
+In the context of federated learning, several foundational works have combined $(\varepsilon,\delta)$-DP with standard federated learning algorithms that aggregate client updates on a central server~\cite{geyer2018differentiallyprivatefederatedlearning,9069945,Abadi_2016}, or with local differential privacy mechanisms in which each client perturbs its model update before sending it to the server~\cite{10.1145/3378679.3394533}.
+An overview of the federated learning landscape, including privacy preservation, is given by~\cite{kairouz2021advancesopenproblemsfederated}.
+Implementing DP in these settings typically involves clipping client updates to a fixed sensitivity and adding Gaussian noise during aggregation, which helps protect participant-specific information while preserving overall learning utility.
 In 2021, the authors of~\cite{ficek21} had observed a substantial increase in the use of DP in health research publications and, among others, the authors of~\cite{kerkouche2021privacy, rahimian2022practical, ryu_appfl_2022,madduri24} developed a framework for privacy-preserving FL.
 In the context of the COVID-19 pandemic, the authors of~\cite{hauer21} raised the awareness for a potential distortion of COVID-19 death rates when using DP with too small dataset groupings.
 During the COVID-19 pandemic, more than 1.9 million COVID-19 cases across Europe have been integrated in the DataSHIELD (Data Aggregation Through Anonymous Summary-statistics from Harmonised Individual-levEL Databases) platform~\cite{wilson_datashield_2017}, to allow for FL approaches to derive potential strategies against COVID-19~\cite{penalvo_unravelling_2021}.
 Among other things, DataSHIELD has already been used for other infectious diseases, e.g., to study malaria intervention in Mozambique~\cite{huth_federated_2024}.